-- Make sure you are starting your program with a Start, Function Start, or If code card. - Make sure your robot's batteries are charged and the robot is not giving you the low-power indicator alert. - Make sure the robot is facing the correct direction, following the arrows on the code card frame.
+• Make sure you are starting your program with a Start, Function Start, or If code card.

+• Make sure your robot's batteries are charged and the robot is not giving you the low-power indicator alert.

+• Make sure the robot is facing the correct direction, starting above the Start card and facing toward the rest of the cards.